starknet-edu/starknetbook/camp_2/README.md

 The table shows the actual (not relative) addresses of the memory cells used by each segment after relocation.
 Segments 3-4 are empty segments used to return values ​​from `fp` and `pc`.
 As you can see, the memory ends up being continuous: for example segment 1 starts at cell 29, when segment 0 ends and continues to cell 338, remember we set the value to `[ap+300]` so that the cells 40-337 were automatically filled by the prover.
 Then segment 2 starts at the next address, 339.

+<h3>Recursion instead of loops and an example of implications</h3>

+As stated in the Cairo documentation [here](https://www.cairo-lang.org/docs/hello_cairo/intro.html?highlight=loops#recursion-instead-of-loops), we should avoid loops when using Cairo.
+The main underlying reason is :

+> You may have noticed that we’ve used recursion in the code above rather than the loop structure you may have expected.
+The main reason for this is that the Cairo memory is immutable – once you write the value of a memory cell, this cell cannot change in the future.

+Having said that, a developer not coming with a Solidity background might be puzzled by some implications of this property.
+This is the case when using [storage mappings](https://www.cairo-lang.org/docs/hello_starknet/more_features.html?highlight=mapping).
+One good example is [this one](https://github.com/starknet-edu/starknet-cairo-101/blob/47c8bd04e762f3c469d6d8d24b169b5145ba9acc/contracts/ex13.cairo#L144) where a storage mapping is filled with some input array provided by the user at contract creation time.
+In order to validate ex13 of [starknet-cairo-101](https://github.com/starknet-edu/starknet-cairo-101), you will have to find the transaction corresponding to the creation of the contract and reverse-engineer the values in the `values_mapped_secret_storage` storage mapping based on what has been passed to the contract constructor.
+In order to do so, you will have to have a deep understanding of the type of recursion used.

+Please, nagivate to [recursion/cairo/recursion.cairo](./recursion/cairo/recursion.cairo) and read the code as well with comments to have two examples of recursions.
+One of which is applicable to how storage mappings deal with it.
+Instructions on how to compile and run the program are embedded in [recursion/cairo/recursion.cairo](./recursion/cairo/recursion.cairo).

 <h3>Types/References</h3>